Equatorium: History

 In his comment on Ptolemy's Handy Tables, 4th century mathematician Theon of Alexandria introduced some diagrams to geometrically compute the position of the planets based on Ptolemy's epicyclical theory.
 The first description of the construction of a solar equatorium (as opposed to planetary) is contained in Proclus's fifth-century work Hypotyposis, where he gives instructions on how to construct one in wood or bronze.

 The earliest known descriptions of planetary equatoria are in the Latin translation of an early eleventh century text by Ibn al‐Samḥ and a 1080/1081 treatise by al-Zarqālī, contained in the Libros del saber de astronomia (Books of the knowledge of astronomy), a Castilian compilation of astronomical works collected under the patronage of Alfonso X of Castile in the thirteenth century.

 The Theorica Planetarum (c.
 1261–1264) by Campanus of Novara is the earliest extant description of the construction of an equatorium in Latin Europe.
 Campanus' instrument resembled an astrolabe, with several interchangeable plates within a mater.
 The best manuscripts of Campanus' treatise contain paper and parchment equatoria with moveable parts.

+Early in 1393, the English Benedictine monk John Westwyk completed his Equatorie de Planetis, a manuscript containing original designs for a large equatorium, along with directions for its construction and a long series of astronomical tables calibrated for use with the device.
+If built according to his instructions, Westwyk's equatorium would have measured 6 feet in diameter, allowing astronomers a much greater degree of precision in their calculations, but a full-scale model made to Westwyk's ideal specifications would have been prohibitively expensive during his lifetime, making it unlikely that his ideal iteration of the device was ever constructed.